1868 Barcelona Workers' Congress: Background

 The September Revolution of 1868 opened a period of freedom in which the workers' societies - in their two variants of mutual aid societies and of resistance societies - were able to emerge from the secrecy in which they had lived for most of the reign of Isabella II.
-In October the Provisional Government decreed freedom of association and that same month the "Central Directorate of the Barcelona Workers' Societies" was founded, into which it integrated those that had survived during the underground and new ones that were created then.
+In October the Provisional Government decreed freedom of association and that same month the "Central Directorate of the Barcelona Workers' Societies" was founded, which united those that had survived underground and newly created societies.
 Societies of hand weavers and mechanical weavers, bakers, stonemasons, locksmiths, printers, cabinetmakers, tailors, etc. joined it.

 The "Central Directorate" issued an appeal "To the workers of Catalonia" in which it summoned them to hold a Congress, because "in all countries where the institutions give enough guarantee for this, the working class meets, holds congresses, not only local but international".
 It was proposed that three representatives for each workers' society in Barcelona and five for each locality where there were workers' societies would attend.
 In Congress, it would be especially about the form of government that would replace the overthrown Kingdom of Spain.